keystonejs/keystone/docs/api/hooks.md

 The APIs for each hook are mostly the same across the 3 hook types ([list hooks](../discussions/hooks.md#list-hooks), [field hooks](../discussions/hooks.md#field-hooks), [field type hooks](../discussions/hooks.md#field-type-hooks)).

-Any differences are called out in the documentation for that hook below.
+Any differences are called out in the documentation below.

 Usage: